Education&Training

 7. Do applicants need to contact mentors before applying?

 There is no need to contact mentors in advance.
 Each mentor has a certain number of admission quotas each year, and if there is an interested mentor, you can apply directly.
-The CIMR implements a rotation system, and only admitted (or prospective) students need to contact mentors for rotation.
+CIMR implements a rotation system, and only admitted (or prospective) students need to contact mentors for rotation.

 8. How many years is the length of schooling at CIMR?